Soybean field day set for July 28 - Nodaway News

 A morning soybean field day will be held Wednesday, July 28 at Ferguson Farms located 6547 SE Pickett Road at the east edge of St. Joseph.

 Registration will begin at 8:30 am and the program at 9.
 Speakers will be from the University of Missouri Extension Service.
-This meeting is free and open to growers and agricultural businesses.
+This meeting is free and open to growers and agricultural business.

 The program will begin with Dr. John Lory, coordinator of the University of Missouri Strip Trial program, giving a summary of all the cover crop strip trials across the state.
 These trials are on-farm replicated trials conducted by growers across the state in partnership with the Missouri Strip Trial program.